Color transparency

 is a phenomenon observed in high-energy particle physics, where hadrons (particles made of quarks such as a proton or mesons) created in a nucleus propagate through that nucleus with less interaction than expected.
 It suggests that hadrons are first created with a small size in the nucleus, and then grow to their nominal size.
 Here, color refers to the color charge, the property of quarks and gluons that determines how strongly they interact through the nuclear strong force.

 Color transparency is also known as "color screening", "color coherence" or "color neutrality".

 Description

 Color transparency arises from the behavior of quarks inside hadrons.
 These quarks are held together by the strong interaction, mediated by gluons.
 At high energies, when a high-energy hadron -or more generally a color singlet object interacts with a nucleus, it can propagate in the nucleus with less scattering than expected.

 This reduced scattering, or transparency, is attributed to the fact soon after the hadron is created, the gluon cloud surrounding the quarks is more compact, viz the effective size of the singlet object is small, leading to reduced interaction.
-This effect is observed in experiments involving high-energy electron scattering off nuclei, where the transparency increases with increasing energy of the incoming particles, or more precisely with the 4-momentum transfer between the accelerated particle beam and target nucleus.
+This effect is observed in experiments involving high-energy electron scattering off nuclei, where the transparency increases with increasing energy of the incoming particles, or more precisely with the 4-momentum transfer $Q$ between the accelerated particle beam and target nucleus.